Azure/GPT-RAG/docs/AZDO-SETUP.md

 To do this in the Azure DevOps portal, navigate to the pipeline, edit the pipeline, open the variables menu, and delete the `AZURE_ENV_NAME` pipeline variable.

 You may alternately run the below command to delete the variable; ensure you replace the pipeline ID with the correct ID.
 You can find the pipeline ID by navigating to the pipeline in the Azure DevOps portal and looking at the URL.
+This value is also printed out after running `azd pipeline config`, in the "Link to view your pipeline status".

 ```bash
 az pipelines variable delete --name 'AZURE_ENV_NAME' --pipeline-id <pipeline-id>